-1. The Pcp-Combine tool must be run with exactly one of the -sum, -add, or -subtract command line arguments with the corresponding additional arguments.
+- 1. The Pcp-Combine tool must be run with exactly one run command (-sum, -add, -subtract, or -derive) with the corresponding additional arguments. - 2.
+The out file argument indicates the name for the NetCDF file to be written.

 Optional arguments for pcp combine